lucasmichot/eloquentuuid/README.md

 EloquentUUID
 ===========

-Provide a unique Base62-encoded UUID representing the current state of a model instance.
+Provides a unique Base62-encoded `UUID` representing a given state of a model instance.

 This is particularly useful to keep track of model versions.